Vang Church - Upcoming Events:

 See More Memorials in our Memorial Archives >>

-• (January, 2011) We have some new information about Vang, Norway in our website.
-Blaine Kjorlien visited the area last fall and has posted an article and photos under the 'Photo Album' link at the top.
+• (January, 2011) We have some information about Vang, Norway in our website.
+Blaine Kjorlien visited the area in 2010 and has posted an article and photos under the 'Photo Album' link at the top.

 • (October, 2010) We were privileged to receive visitors from Vang in Norway last September.